srinidhikuchana/Week1/README.md

 ## Problem Statement

-With the rapid adoption of electric mobility, accurately classifying electric vehicles is essential for understanding market trends, policy-making, and infrastructure planning.
-However, due to the increasing diversity of electric vehicles — including Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) — manual categorization based on specifications and registration data becomes challenging and inefficient.

-This project aims to develop a machine learning model that automatically classifies electric vehicles as BEVs or PHEVs using key attributes such as electric range, model, make, price, and location.
-By leveraging the Electric Vehicle Population dataset, the model seeks to enhance the accuracy and reliability of EV classification, supporting data-driven insights into the electric vehicle ecosystem.
+To develop a machine learning model that automatically classifies electric vehicles as BEVs or PHEVs using key attributes such as electric range, model, make, price and location.

 ## Dataset
 The dataset provides comprehensive information about electric and plug-in hybrid vehicles, including technical specifications and registration details.
 It captures multiple features such as vehicle make, model, electric range, and location, enabling classification between Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV).